guivinicius/c7-boilerplate/README.md

    - The app uses HTTPS.
 Make sure you have SSL certificates in the `certs` folder:
      - `cert.pem`: Your SSL certificate
      - `key.pem`: Your SSL private key
+   - If you don't have SSL certificates, you can generate self-signed certificates for development:
+     ```bash
+     # Create certs directory if it doesn't exist
+     mkdir -p certs

+     # Generate self-signed certificates
+     openssl req -x509 -newkey rsa:4096 -keyout certs/key.pem -out certs/cert.pem -days 365 -nodes -subj "/CN=localhost"
+     ```
+     Note: Self-signed certificates will show security warnings in browsers.
+They should only be used for development purposes.

 ## Development